jduggan83/phonegap-template-polymer-startup/README.md

     $ phonegap create my-app    # create a PhoneGap project

-Copy the www folder from this repository into the newly create phonegap app folder overwriting whats there.
-Then run bower to install the polymer dependencies.
+Copy the contents of template you want from this repository into the newly create phonegap app folder overwriting the contents of the www folder.
+Then run bower to install to retrieve all its dependencies.

     $ cd my-app/www             # change to newly copied www  directory
     $ bower install             # run bower to install the polymer dependencies